 The degree of pressure on songbirds in Asia is devastating and has long been grossly underestimated.
 Our understanding of the status of wild populations is not developing as fast as particular bird species are disappearing, and IUCN categories are having to change much faster than usual to reflect the actual situation.
 Moreover, only a small number of the affected species are currently protected under national (range countries) and international regulations, and enforcement is regrettably deemed insufficient for many of the priority species, despite their being locally protected.

-The aims of the campaign are to address and mitigate the ongoing songbird extinction crisis in Asia and increase awareness within and beyond the zoo community.
+Between 2017 and 2019 Zoos of the European Association of Zoos and Aquaria (EAZA) joined forces in a conservation Campaign aiming to address and mitigate the ongoing songbird extinction crisis in Asia and increase awareness within and beyond the zoo community.
 Achieving these aims means ensuring the zoo community has the capability to scramble the resources needed in manpower, know-how and funding to save a growing number of Asian songbird species from imminent extinction.

 The campaign focuses on following activities: